 From time to time, independent companies running medical education projects may request a grant from Norgine to sponsor or fund their work.
 In such case, Norgine has no influence over the detail of the project, and might not know whether or which HCP has been contracted.
-Transfers of value are disclosed accordingly against the HCO.
+Transfers of value are disclosed accordingly against the HCO or Patient Organisation.